Talking with Families

 - Program staff use child and family data to write IFSP/IEP outcomes and plan for services.

-- Program staff present data in multiple formats and with user-friendly language.
+- Program staff present data in multiple formats and and in plain language.